LinkedIn Ads Essentials for B2B Marketers

 Defining Your Audience

 The next step in setting up a successful LinkedIn ads campaign is having a well-defined audience.
-LinkedIn helps by providing some unique audience-targeted criteria that will help you make the most of the information they have regarding their users.
+LinkedIn helps by providing unique audience-targeted criteria that will help you make the most of their information regarding their users.

 How can you define your audience?
 There are several criteria you can use to hone and refine the audience for your B2B campaign on LinkedIn: